aukeman/pygame_rockets/README.md

 -  the joystick assumes a gamepad with two analogue sticks. should probably account for regular 2-axis joysticks
 -  the tractor beam doesn't do anything.  but at least it looks cool
 -  asteroid/ship collision detection isn't too great
--  need to add some sort of goal :)
+-  need to add points/levels or some other sort of goal :)